Post-Birth Control Syndrome Is Real, Here's What You Need To Know

-Because its symptoms are so diverse, treating PBCS doesn’t happen overnight and often requires addressing multiple factors including gut health, detoxifying, nutrients, and balancing hormones.
-If you suffer from PBCS, please find a functional practitioner who can address these and other underlying problems.
+Because its symptoms are so diverse, treating post-birth control syndrome doesn’t happen overnight and often requires addressing multiple factors including gut health, detoxifying, nutrients, and balancing hormones.
+If you suffer from it, please work with an MD or functional practitioner who can address these and other underlying problems.
 For many patients, attempting everything at once or going it alone can feel like a herculean challenge.
 But don’t give up hope: You can restore hormonal balance and cultivate overall health.
-In my practice, I’ve found these five strategies help women who struggle with PBCS:
+In my practice, I’ve found these five strategies help women who struggle with post-birth control syndrome:

 1. Leverage your labs.

 Among the tests I use to evaluate hormones include comprehensive thyroid testing (TSH, Free T4, Free T3, Reverse T3, Anti-TPO, and Anti-Thyroglobulin), sex hormones, as well as adrenal testing.
-A functional practitioner can implement these and other tests to restore hormonal balance.
+A functional practitioner can implement these and other tests.

 2. Love your liver.

 Because of the burden those synthetic hormones created, your liver needs some major post-pill TLC.
-Along with liver-supporting foods like beets, burdock root, dandelion root tea, garlic, and cruciferous vegetables, I had Jenna do a 21-day detox with professional-grade supplements.
+I had Jenna incorporate liver-supporting foods like beets, burdock root, dandelion root tea, garlic, and cruciferous vegetables.

 3. Realign your gut.

 Once your liver packages those synthetic hormones, your gut moves them out.
 Or it should, anyway.
-Like many former pill users, Jenna’s gut was inflamed, triggering leaky gut and disrupting her microbiome.
+Like many former pill users, Jenna’s gut was inflamed, disrupting her microbiome.
 Among the foods that helped restore her gut balance were fermented foods like kombucha and sauerkraut plus fiber-rich foods like flaxseeds.
-Altogether we needed about three months to heal Jenna’s leaky gut, restore microbiome balance, and clear any underlying infections.
+Altogether we needed about three months to treat Jenna’s symptoms.

 4. Restart your hormones.